Synthetify/synthetify-protocol/docs/docs/faucet.md

 slug: /faucet
 ---

-Faucet gives you test tokens.
-Transaction default amount is 100 000 000 SNY.
+The faucet gives you test tokens.
+The default amount is 100 SNY.

 ### Get test SNY tokens